WhatsApp

 FDA Approval Status for Food Contact

 PET film is widely approved by the FDA for food packaging.
-It’s used safely in beverage bottles, snack wrappers, and more.
-PVC?
-Not so much.
-Most food-grade standards reject PVC due to its chemical makeup.
+It's used safely in beverage bottles, snack wrappers, and more.
+PVC has specific applications where it's suitable, though with different regulatory considerations.

 Toxicity Levels Comparison